CarIFS

 Caribbean Integrated Financial Services Inc. (CarIFS) was a Barbados-based interbank network or ABM-network provider.
 The company used the brand name CarIFS and offered customers of various financial institutions in Barbados 24-hour access to cash from their bank accounts via any affiliated Automated Banking Machine (ABM).
-The network was shutdown in 2020 and card transactions moved to the international VISA and Mastercard network.
+The network was shut down in 2020 and card transactions moved to the international VISA and Mastercard network.